Estimate Time5 min

 Key takeaways

-• A Roth IRA has several advantages over a traditional IRA, including tax-free withdrawals (providing certain conditions are met), no required minimum distributions (RMDs), and tax diversification.
+• A Roth IRA has several advantages over a traditional IRA, including tax-free withdrawals (providing certain conditions are met), no required minimum distributions (RMDs), and the potential for tax diversification.

-• It's important not to rush into any decision before fully considering the impact accelerating your Roth conversion could have on your overall wealth plan.
+• It's important not to rush into any decision before fully considering the impact accelerating a Roth conversion could have on your overall wealth plan.

-Since 2010, high-income investors looking for tax-free growth potential and tax-free withdrawals in retirement have had the option of converting assets in their traditional IRA or employer-sponsored retirement plan to a Roth IRA.
+Since 2010, high-income investors looking for continued tax-deferred growth potential and tax-free withdrawals in retirement have had the option of converting assets in their traditional IRA or employer-sponsored retirement plan to a Roth .
 Whether or not this is a good idea for you depends on your retirement timeline, your current and anticipated future tax brackets, your overall estate plan, and your current cash flow.

 Insights from Fidelity Wealth Management